Donate to Justice Revival →

 Why do people of faith support the ERA?

-We understand through the sacred text of Genesis that humankind is made in the divine image irrespective of gender (“in the image of God he created them; male and female he created them”), and that women, like men, possess sacred and equal human dignity and worth.
-(Gen. 1:27).
+We understand through the sacred text of Genesis that humankind is made in the divine image irrespective of gender (“in the image of God he created them; male and female he created them”), and that women, like men, possess sacred and equal human dignity and worth (Gen. 1:27).
 This is the foundation for all natural human rights.
 As stated in the Interfaith Statement in Support of the ERA: “all people are equally valuable in the sight of their Creator, and thus deserve equal regard in human laws and legal systems.”

 How does the ERA reflect human rights?